UmarNazaket/Full-School-Management-System/README.md

 It can be seen by students and their parents by the end of every term when teachers upload it.
 Once result of a term is out it cannot be editable anymore.

 Records:
 This feature is to keep the track of record of each student.
-This records feature can provide the list of all the enrolled students, their academic record, their fee records and the whole statistics.
+This records feature can provide the list of all the enrolled students, their academic record, their fee records and the whole statistics